googlefonts/googlefonts.github.io/gf-guide/metrics.md

 * TOC goes here
 {:toc}

-## Requirements for all fonts (except CJK)
+## Requirements for all fonts **(except CJK)**

 The following rules apply to all new font families, and should be enforced to upgraded font families when possible.
+For font families designed for Chinese, Japan and Korean (CJK), please refer to the ([CJK Vertical Metrics section below](#CJK-vertical-metrics).)

 #### 1. Vertical metrics must not be calculated by the font editor automatically